sensiolabs/GotenbergBundle/README.md

 You can now adapt the configuration file to your needs.

 ### Without Symfony Flex

-> [!CAUTION]
-> To use this bundle, you first need to install and configure [Gotenberg 8.x](https://gotenberg.dev/docs/getting-started/installation).

 Enable the bundle by adding it to the list of registered bundles in the ``config/bundles.php`` file of your project: